Smart-Home-Shop/ha-inspire-integration/README.md

-# Inspire Home Automation Integration for Home Assistant
+# Inspire Home Automation Integration for Home Assistant, developed by SmartHomeShop UK

 A custom integration for Home Assistant to control Inspire Home Automation smart thermostats.